FAQ: HOW DO YOU ACQUIRE GERMAN CITIZENSHIP?

 2. My parents were not married when I was born.
 Did I obtain German citizenship?

 - Since January 1, 1914, the child of an unmarried German mother was granted German citizenship through his or her mother.

-- Children born out of wedlock of a German father have only acquired German citizenship by birth since July 1, 1993.
-And only if, among other things, a valid declaration of paternity has been made before the child is 23 years old.
-However, there may be the possibility to apply for naturalization according to § 14 StAG for such children.
+- Children born out of wedlock of a German father have only acquired German citizenship by birth since July 1, 1993, only if, among other things, a valid declaration of paternity has been made before the child is 23 years old.
+However, in very limited cases becoming a German citizenship may be based on § 5 StAG by declaration or by applying for naturalization according to § 14 StAG for such children and their descendants.

 3. My parents were born outside of Germany after December 31, 1999.
 I was also born abroad.
 Am I German?

 In such scenario, where a child’s German parents were born is relevant, especially if those parents were born after December 31, 1999, and do not reside in Germany.
 If neither of a foreign-born child’s parents was born in Germany, even though the child’s mother or father is German, a child born and residing abroad does not automatically acquire German citizenship.
 An exception might be possible if that child would otherwise become stateless.
 This result can also be averted if an application for registration is made before the child’s first birthday.

 Since 1 January 1977, children who are adopted by a German parent have been able to acquire German citizenship.
 Children who were adopted between January 1, 1959 and December 31,1976 could only acquire German citizenship if a declaration was made by December 31, 1979.

 5. I was born in Germany.
 At that time, my parents were not German.
 Am I German?